IliaSyrtsou/TrelloExportUltra/README.md

-Export for Trello
+Export for Trello with Costello power-up support
 ============

 Chrome extension to export data from Trello.
+Also exports Costello.

 Install Published Version
 -------------------------